 However, there are tires that are perfect for beginners since they have the advantages of both tire types.
 They are called hybrid tires and they can be used for all terrains, without having to change them all the time.
 This type of tires could be recognized by their smooth center and treads on the sides of the tires.
 Nevertheless, this type of tires usually comes with the bike and they cannot be changed since they also require different types of wheels.

-The same way you are choosing a bike that is specifically designed for mountain ride, it is important to know the fitting basics before purchasing a bike for you.
+The same way you are choosing a bike that is specifically designed for mountain ride, it is important to be familiar with the fitting basics before purchasing a bike for you.
 If it fits you right, the ride will be easier and you will enjoy it.
 A proper bike fitting is important for every type of bike, but for a mountain bike, it is necessary.
 A proper fit will give you greater confidence out on the trail and it will improve your riding skills.
 What’s more, if you don’t get the frame size of a mountain bike, it will never feel comfortable, no matter if you make adjustments or not.
 For this reason, it is important to choose the right fit.

 If you are not sure which size you need, you can also contact the distributor or manufacturer.
 And if by any reason, you don’t get the size right, it is better that the frame is smaller rather than bigger.
 Adjustments could be made to a smaller frame, but a larger frame will simply feel uncomfortable all the time.
-Indicators that influence which size you will choose are the seat height, the top tube length, the stand over height and the reach.
+Indicators that influence which size you will choose are the seat height, the top tube length, the standover height and the reach.
 As you can see, your height is the only variable that will solve the equation.
 That said, in addition, there are some guidelines that will help you choose your perfect bike frame fit that you can feel comfortable with:

 This is obviously not a beginners’ question since your first bike should definitely come with tires.
 However, there is no fault in knowing how to choose tires for your mountain bike.
 Traction is, of course, the most important feature when it comes to choosing a new set of tires.
 It will bring you more confidence on the trail and greater safety, although safety is not guaranteed in this sport.
 Although greater traction is better for the “safe riders”, the ones that require speed might want to leave aside this feature in order to get a greater rolling.

 The weight of the tires is just a small percentage of the weight of the entire bike.
 However, saving some weight on the tires could leave you with some benefits.
 The size of the tires is also important.
 Wider tires will be heavier, but they will provide the user greater traction if he chooses to focus on this element.
-Wider tires also mean more comfortable ride because they absorb part of the shock the rocky terrain is causing.
+Wider tires also mean a more comfortable ride because they absorb part of the shock the rocky terrain is causing.
 If you choose to go with wider tires, make sure you check the compatibility with your frame since this is something that might represent an issue.

 Even though there are as many benefits as downsides for going tubeless, the fact remains that it will nearly solve the flat tire issues.
 Even though these situations will continue to occur, they will be much less frequent and annoying than previously.
 Going tubeless will also lower the pressure inside the tire which will absorb the impacts up to some point and it will provide you a smoother ride that will feel more comfortable on rocky trails.